justcasino/fractol/README.md

 # fractal
-A program that will display 3 different fractols.
+A program that will display 3 different fractals.
 Only runs on OS X

 Compile with make